ScopeOpen/Discord-XP/README.md

 `4` **Fourth:** Paste that ID **ONLY ONE!** into the brackets of the memes section in `config.json` Like in the provided screenshot

+`5` **Fith:** This last part is for the cool-down of sending messages.
+Unless you know the time of the xp cool-down of the server dont replace the numbers.

 ![ConfigJsonn](https://cdn.discordapp.com/attachments/922450952538169384/922451707223498812/unknown.png)

 ### Help & Support